 On the waterfront, The Riverwalk, a 3-mile pedestrian promenade that parallels the Hillsborough River, has transformed the downtown landscape, opening up public access to Tampa’s lovely waterfront and linking museums, parks, hotels, numerous places to eat and outdoor gathering places.
 Pedestrians can walk alongside the river beginning near The Florida Aquarium, passing Amalie Arena, Tampa Museum of Art and the Straz Center for the Performing Arts, and ending at Water Works Park.

-Hosting the Super Bowl for the fourth time in 2009 served notice of the bay area’s passion for sports, particularly football.
-The Tampa Bay Buccaneers took home the Super Bowl XXXVII trophy in 2003, the same year the Tampa Bay Storm arena football team won its fourth championship.
-In 2004, the Tampa Bay Lightning took the NHL’s coveted Stanley Cup.
+Hosting the Super Bowl for the fifth time in 2021 served notice of the bay area’s passion for sports, particularly football, and the resident Tampa Bay Buccaneers ended up winning the Super Bowl LV trophy at their home stadium.
+The Buccaneers had previously took home the Super Bowl XXXVII trophy in 2003, the same year the Tampa Bay Storm arena football team won its fourth championship.
+In 2020 and 2004, the Tampa Bay Lightning took the NHL’s coveted Stanley Cup.
 Then there’s Major League Baseball.
-From late February to early April, the Grapefruit League’s spring training stint renders pro teams accessible to those who want to see how their favorites—including the 2008 American League Champion Tampa Bay Rays—are shaping up for the real season.
+From late February to early April, a spring training stint renders pro teams accessible to those who want to see how their favorites — including the 2020 World Series contender Tampa Bay Rays — are shaping up for the real season.

 AAA’s in-person hotel evaluations are unscheduled to ensure the inspector has an experience similar to that of members.
 To pass inspection, all hotels must meet the same rigorous standards for cleanliness, comfort and hospitality.
 These hotels receive a AAA Diamond designation that tells members what type of experience to expect.